AryanAhmadChaudhary/Pokemon-Data-Resource-And-Battle-Simulation-MCP-Server/README.md

 ```bash
 uv run mcp dev server.py
 ```
-6. Once installed, you can run and interact with the Pokémon data and battle simulation tools directly inside Claude's interface.
+6. Once installed, you can run and interact with the Pokemon data and battle simulation tools directly inside Claude's interface.

 ---

 ## Usage Examples

-### Query Pokémon Info
+### Query Pokemon Info
-Ask the MCP server for detailed information about a Pokémon by name, including stats, types, abilities, and evolution.
+Ask the MCP server for detailed information about a Pokemon by name, including stats, types, abilities, and evolution.

 ### Simulate Battle
-Request a battle simulation between two Pokémon.
+Request a battle simulation between two Pokemon.
 The server will return a detailed battle log and the winner.

 ---